Alabama Court Records

 What Do You Do if You Are On Trial For a Crime in Alabama?

 When charged with a crime in Alabama, the accused may exercise their right to retain legal counsel.
-Those who are financially incapable of hiring legal services will be provided at the expense of the state.
-Defendants are required to attend all pre-trial hearings and be informed of the prosecution’s evidence to build up a defense.
-Defendants are required to enter into a plea at the arraignment following the counsel of their attorney.
+Those who are financially incapable of hiring legal services will be provided at the state's expense.
+Defendants are generally required to attend all pre-trial hearings and be informed of the prosecution’s evidence to build up a defense.
+Defendants are required to enter a plea at the arraignment following the counsel of their attorney.

-During the trial, the court must obey all court procedures and rules installed by the Alabama Judicial System.
-Accused persons must avoid behavior that might be disruptive to the court proceedings.
+During the trial, the court is required to obey all court procedures and rules established by the Alabama Judicial System.
+Accused persons are advised to avoid behavior that might be disruptive to the court proceedings.

-In the year 2018, the Alabama annual court statistics report, published by the Alabama Administrative Office of Courts, stated that the total number of criminal cases filed at 90,431 and the total number of trials at 2,026.
+In 2018, the Alabama annual court statistics report, published by the Alabama Administrative Office of Courts, stated that 90,431 criminal cases were filed and 2,026 trials were conducted.
 The percentage of criminal trials to criminal court filings was 0.97%.

 When does a Criminal Defendant Have the Right to a Trial?